Geographical Information Systems for landscape studies

 Lecture: Map projections

 Lab 6: Raster Structure & Analysis (4h)

 All labs are compulsory to do, but not necessarily on scheduled times.

 Course material & more information

-Is published on the course webpage.
+Is published on the course webpage, which becomes available when the course starts.
 With password you can, from course start, find e.g.: